Farheen Gani

 The University of Alabama offers an online bachelor of arts (BA) program in criminology and criminal justice.
 Emphasizing research and theory, this online degree helps students deepen their understanding of the legal system.

-The program’s 120-credit curriculum includes courses in criminal justice; survey of criminal theories; law enforcement; juvenile delinquency; judicial process; corrections; social inequality and crime; hate crimes; and drugs, crime, and policy.
+The program’s 120-credit curriculum includes courses in principles of criminology and criminal justice, a survey of criminal theories, law enforcement, juvenile delinquency, the judicial process, corrections, social inequality and crime, hate crimes, and drugs, crime, and policy.

 Graduates will be prepared to pursue careers in private or corporate security, law enforcement, legal and investigative services, compliance and intelligence analysis, or corrections.